d3/d3-hierarchy/README.md

     .sort(function(a, b) { return b.value - a.value; });
 ``````

-Similarly, to sort nodes by descending height (greatest distance from any descendant leaf) and then sort by descending value:
+Similarly, to sort nodes by descending height (greatest distance from any descendant leaf) and then descending value:

 ```js
 root